SatyrDiamond/ThemeVert/README.md

 <div align="center">

-# ThemeVerter - The THEME ConVERTer
+# ThemeVert - The THEME ConVERTer
 </div>

 <p align="center">
-    ThemeVerter is a Theme/Color Scheme Converter for Themes for Unix and Windows
+    ThemeVert is a Theme/Color Scheme Converter for Themes for Unix and Windows
 </p>

 ## How to Use